Deciding what to order can be difficult when you're at a coffee shop.

 - While an iced latte has 92 calories per serving

 Depending on the cafe you go to, the number of calories can be higher.
-Most cafes add a coffee syrup to their iced coffees.
+Most cafes add coffee syrup to their iced coffees.

 Iced cappuccino vs. iced latte, what is the flavor difference?